-The final comprehensive examination will be oral and will consist of two parts:
+The final comprehensive exam will be oral and will consist of two parts:

-1. Examination of general and specific knowledge of diagnostic veterinary pathology appropriate to the student's program of study.
+1. Exam of general and specific knowledge of diagnostic veterinary pathology appropriate to the student's program of study.

-2. Examination of the student with respect to the research project, including background knowledge and understanding, materials and methods, results and conclusions.
+2. Exam of the student with respect to the research project, including background knowledge and understanding, materials and methods, results and conclusions.

-It is expected that both parts of this examination will be given at the same session but separately at that session.
-Approximately 15-30 percent of the session should be devoted to the research project.
-This single examination session will normally take place after presentation of a seminar by the student regarding the research project.
-A draft of the final written report of the project will have been available for review by the committee prior to this examination.
-Participants in the examination will include all Committee members as well as other members of the Department that may be invited by the Graduate Chair.
+It is expected that both parts of this exam will be conducted at the same session, but separately within the session.
+Approximately 15%-30% percent of the exam should be devoted to the research project.
+The exam will normally take place after presentation of a seminar by the student regarding the research project.
+A draft of the final written report of the project, in the form of a manuscript suitable for submission to a scientific journal, will have been available for review by the committee prior to this exam.
+Participants in the exam will include all Advisory Committee members as well as other members of the department that may be invited by the Graduate Chair, in consultation with the Advisory Committee.

-Under unusual circumstances, the two parts of the examination may be given separately at two different sessions and may be separated in time from the seminar presentation made by the student.
+Under unusual circumstances, the two parts of the exam may be given separately at two different sessions and may be separated in time from the seminar presentation made by the student.
 In these situations, all committee members should participate in both sessions.
-A draft of the research project report will be made available to the committee prior to the examination of the research project.
-Two copies of the final research project report must be received by the Department before forms required for convocation will be submitted to the College of Graduate Studies and the Convocation Office.
+A draft of the research project report will be made available to the committee prior to the exam of the research project.
+Two copies of the revised and final research project report must be received by the department before forms required for convocation will be submitted to the CGPS and the Convocation Office.
 The normal deadline for receipt of the final research paper is August 14.